501: A violent earth quake hit Eretz Yisrael. The town of Akko was totally destroyed.

 1926: In Ellenville, NY, “Morris Heller and the former Yetta Shapiro, Russian Jewish immigrants who had been settled there by the Jewish Agricultural (and Industrial Aid) Society” gave birth to Isaac “Ike” Heller the toymaker and co-founder of Remco.
 (As reported by Margalit Fox)

-1928: In Philadelphia, PA, “Philip Cooper, was an electrical engineer, born in Vilnius, Lithuania as Pesach Kobchefski” and Rose Applebaum, a native of Bessarabia who worked for Bell Telephone Company gaive birth to Vera Cooper who married Robert Cooper in 1948 and who as Vera Rubin became a pioneer in the field of Astronomy for which she has won numerous awards and is the Rubin in “the Rubin-Ford Effect” and the Rubin in “Asteroid 5726 Rubin.
+1928: In Philadelphia, PA, “Philip Cooper, an electrical engineer, born in Vilnius, Lithuania as Pesach Kobchefski” and Rose Applebaum, a native of Bessarabia who worked for Bell Telephone Company gave birth to Vera Cooper who married Robert Cooper in 1948 and who as Vera Rubin became a pioneer in the field of Astronomy for which she has won numerous awards and is the Rubin in “the Rubin-Ford Effect” and the Rubin in “Asteroid 5726 Rubin.

-1928: Birthdate of famed pianist, teacher and conductor, Leon Fleisher.
-Fleisher is doubly famous.
+1928: Birthdate of famed pianist, teacher and conductor, Leon Fleisher who is doubly famous.
 When at the height of his successful career as a pianist, he lost the ability to use his right hand.
 Fleisher then discovered a body of music written for the left-hand and gained greater fame for this accomplishment.

 1929: Thirty-four year old Philip Sendak, the son of Israel and Bluma (Buszlyn) Sendak and the husband Sadie (Schindler) Sendak who came to America from Poland in 1914 “became a naturalized U.S. citizen” today.